A short break in the children's hearing. The hearing must start again on the same day.

 In-service training is a programme of both national and local training which is provided for panel members throughout the duration of their service.
 In-service training is a mix of compulsory and non-compulsory training.

-An interim decision to vary an existing compulsory supervision order where the hearing has been deferred to another day.
+An interim decision to vary (make changes to) an existing compulsory supervision order where the hearing has been deferred to another day.

 We use the term key performance indicator to describe a way of measuring how well we are doing to meet our goals.